stellar/django-polaris/docs/sep6_and_sep24/index.rst

     FORM_RENDERER = "django.forms.renderers.TemplatesSetting"

 This allows Polaris to override django's default HTML form widgets to provide a great UI out of the box.
-See the `Static Files`_ django page for more information.
+They can also be replaced with your own HTML widgets as described in the previous section.

 Integrations
 ============